-In limited circumstances, you can apply to the Tribunal to seek changes or corrections to the order, or to have the matter re-opened.
-Re-openings apply if you were unable to attend the original hearing or it is in the interests of justice to reopen the matter as significant new evidence is available.
+In limited circumstances, you can apply to the Tribunal to seek changes or corrections to the order, or apply to have the matter reopened.
+Reopenings apply if you were unable to attend the original hearing or it is in the interests of justice to reopen the matter as significant new evidence is available.

 You will need to use an Application for reopening, correction, renewal or amendment form, to apply to the Tribunal to have the matter re-opened, or to seek changes to the order.
 You must lodge this application with the Tribunal within 28 days of the original decision.
+A filing fee will apply.